 There are no promises to be made when it comes to Roger Federer, who's having a hiatus of more than a year – the longest of his career – due to a knee injury and subsequent surgery, having last played at the Australian Open in Jan.
 2020.

-He withdrew from the coming AO, citing his knee, and it’s hard to know if he will play at all in 2021, saying at a Swiss sports awards ceremony recently: “I hope that I will return to the courts in 2021.
+He withdrew from the AO before the start of the event, citing his knee, and it’s hard to know if he will play at all in 2021, saying at a Swiss sports awards ceremony recently: “I hope that I will return to the courts in 2021.
 We will see.”

 Federer is still chasing that elusive Olympic singles gold, having won silver in 2012 and capturing the doubles gold with Stan Wawrinka in 2008.